IvanSanchez/artemis-glitter/README.md

 * Provide an i2c interface, so we can light stuff up when running Glitter from a Raspberry Pi.
 * A "combat helper" console, showing the vessel currently targeted by Weapons, plus its status.
 To not destroy playability, the information about frequencies, shields and damaged systems shall take a few seconds (depending on power allocated to sensors)
 * A "station helper" console, showing the status and amount of ordnance available at deep space stations, visually similar to the nav helper.
-* A "ammo helper" console, showing just the loaded tubes, beam freqs and beam recharge status in big, fat, blinking icons.
+* Improve the torpedo tube matrix console, to include beam freqs and beam recharge status in big, fat, blinking icons.
+Provide very basic auto-targeting (nearest drone, then nearest vessel).
 * An "engineering graph" console, showing the energy stores, energy consumption, amount of system damage and heat over time, in a two-axis graph.
 Maybe use highcharts or d3 for this one.
 * A "science sensor" console showing a polar graph of nearby stuff, with three settings: Grav, µwave, lidar.
 The gravimetric sensor shows massive entities (and doesn't show nebulae, mines or anomalities).
 The µwave sink shows artificial radiation from vessels, stations and anomalities.
 Lidar shows light-absorbing entities and it's blocked by them.
-* A very basic weapons console AI, targeting the nearest vessel in front with beams.
 * Speech synthesis support.
 Then, a very basic comms console AI (speaks everything) and a very basic science console AI (scans everything, speaks as it scans or weap/capt target stuff)